Can You See Jerusalem’s Holy Sites in One Day?

 The 5th Station of the Cross was the first of the stations we visited.
 Udi explained that it was at this location that Jesus stumbled and braced his hand on the walls of the Old City of Jerusalem.
 Seeing Jesus struggle to carry the cross, Simon of Cyrene offered to help Jesus carry it.
 Jesus accepted the help and Simon and Jesus together carried the cross.

-The photo below shows the area in the Muslim Quarter where artwork and writing marks the 5th Station of the Cross.
-All of the Stations of the Cross are marked with a Roman numeral numbered 1 through 14.
+The photo below shows the area in the Muslim Quarter where artwork and writing mark the 5th Station of the Cross.
+All of the Stations of the Cross are marked with a Roman numeral numbered I through XIV.

 The location where Christians believe Jesus braced himself by touching the wall is still accessible today.
 You can see in the photos below how many people have touched the stone wall.